 Like everyone else involved in the Gilroy Garlic Festival, Jennifer Speno volunteered when she was a teenager, but she didn’t really realize the impact it had on her until she became the Garlic Queen in 1987.

 “The Garlic Festival has been a big part of my life since I was a teenager; in fact, I grew up just a block or two from Christmas Hill Park,” she says.
 “Being queen was a fun time in my life, it was a great time for a young girl.
 I had never been out of California at the time, and it gave me the experience to travel outside California.”

 In addition to being queen, she was on the Queen Pageant chair from 1998 to 2000, was festival president in 2005, and served a term on the Board of Directors.
 As queen, she was the first one to visit the festival’s sister city Takko-machi in Japan.
 She visited Takko-machi five times as part of the festival as well as trips to Hong Kong and Taiwan.

 “I hope people realize the impact the festival has had on the community, and how proud we should be of what we have accomplished,” she says about the festival not as just a visitor destination, but a community asset.
 “I’m grateful for this festival, to bring a sense of community to this area.
 It’s important that we remember our roots.”

-She says she plans to keep involved in the festival— in fact, her husband is the festival’s Vice President this year.
+She says she plans to keep involved in the festival.

-Giovanni Troini has been volunteering at the Gilroy Garlic Festival since he was 7 or 8 years old, and now, at age 25, is the assistant chairman of the festival’s Sign Committee.
+Giovanni Troini has been volunteering at the Gilroy Garlic Festival since he was 7 or 8 years old, and is the assistant chairman of the festival’s Sign Committee.